tobami/codespeed/README.md

 # Codespeed
 [![Build Status](https://travis-ci.org/tobami/codespeed.png?branch=master)](https://travis-ci.org/tobami/codespeed)

-A web application to monitor and analyze the performance of your code.
+Codespeed is a web application to monitor and analyze the performance of your code.

-Known to be used by [PyPy](http://speed.pypy.org), [Twisted](http://speed.twistedmatrix.com), [RubySpec](http://speed.rubyspec.org) and many more.
+Known to be used by [PyPy](http://speed.pypy.org), [Twisted](http://speed.twistedmatrix.com) and others.

 For an overview of some application concepts see the [wiki page](https://github.com/tobami/codespeed/wiki/Overview)

 # Installation

-You will need Python 2.7.
+You will need Python 2.7 or 3.4+.

 To install dependencies and the codespeed Django app: